 They say that as one door closes, another opens, and that’s certainly the case for Oceania Cruises.
-The luxury cruise line has taken a ban on cruise ships entering Cuba and turned it into an opportunity to replace calls to the destination with some of the most adventurous and exciting itineraries we have seen in years.
+The luxury cruise line has taken a ban on cruise ships entering Cuba and turned it into an opportunity to visit some of the most adventurous and exotic destinations we have seen in years.

 Sirena Exotic Collection

 The new ‘Sirena Exotic Collection’ features 10 to 24-day itineraries visiting some of the most difficult to reach destinations in the world.
 Each itinerary has been curated to satiate guests’ appetites for new and unusual travel experiences; the result is Oceania Cruises’ most exotic collection to date.

 The Sirena Exotic Collection spans from November 2020 to spring 2021, starting with a 12-day voyage from Jerusalem to Istanbul, before charting a course through the Red Sea to the Emirates, Qatar, Bahrain and Oman, then India, the Maldives and Myanmar.
 Here are some of the most unique, enticing destinations on offer.

 Rural Turkish life abounds in Dikili, a real natural beauty that perches on the Aegean Sea.
 Surrounded by mountains, pine forests, olive groves and thermal springs, this little fishing village is as genuine and authentic as its locals.
 The food is divine, the cobbled streets make ambling for hours a pleasure and the Ancient Greek ruins of Pergamum are considered to be some of the best in the world.